 Giant Gorg (1985): Now available in an English subtitled DVD box set from Discotek.

 Mach GoGoGo!
-(1967) Will be available in a deluxe Bluray set from Funimation, including English dubbed and English subtitled versions.
-Probably some time in 2017, in time for the show’s 50th anniversary.
+(1967) Now available in a deluxe BD set from Funimation, including English dubbed and English subtitled versions.

-Momotaro’s Divine Sea Warriors (1945): Will be released on Bluray by Funimation.
-Possible limited theatrical release as well.
+Momotaro’s Divine Sea Warriors (1945): Released on BD by Funimation.

 DISCONTINUED PROJECTS (analog era):